marcfielding1/shell-test/README.md

 "captain": "Patsy Stone"
 }
 ```
+Validations are based on an assumption that we actually need, if we're taking the third party API as the source of truth then perhaps we don't need them?

 Vessel - needs validation, do we have a vessel with that name.

 datetime - Datetime format needs to convert to timestamp.